 TRDW data includes patient demographics on more than one million patients, lab values, procedure and diagnosis codes, observations, medications, visit, notes, and reports and is being continuously enhanced.

 TRDW contains data from major Tufts MC Electronic Health Record (EHR) systems, including inpatient, outpatient, claims, tumor registry, and the state death registry.
+The vision is to include additional data types, such as device data, genomic variant & tumor panel data, location-related data linked to social determinants of health & environmental data.
+Check back with us to find out what is new!

 - The OMOP Common Data Model allows for the systematic analysis of disparate observational databases.